 Other certificates and registrations may be necessary as well, depending on the particular state’s legislation and guidelines.
 However, in some cases, the state may waive off professional tax liabilities for certain categories.
 For instance, Karnataka exempts all such tax liabilities for blind individuals working and earning within the state.

-According to Professions, Trades, Callings and Employments Act of 2000, self-employed individuals, not actively engaged with a third party organisation or firm, also need to bear this tax similar to professional tax for employees.
+According to the Professions, Trades, Callings, and Employments Act of 2000, self-employed individuals, not actively engaged with a third party organisation or firm, also need to bear this tax similar to professional tax for employees.
 The only difference, in this case, is that the self-employed individuals are responsible for paying this tax on their own.

 Taxpayers can visit one of the numerous tax offices and fill up the relevant professional tax form with all their necessary details.
 Submitting this form, along with the outstanding professional tax amount, clears their liabilities.

 One would need to register on the online professional tax portal of the state where the business is located.
 This should provide the taxpayer with the registration number.
 Once the details are verified and the certificates issued, individuals can start clearing their professional taxes online.
 One can pay using debit or credit cards or internet banking.

 Using the online portal is more convenient and saves time.
 One does not need to visit tax offices to pay the sum physically, and simply transfer the outstanding funds with a click of a button.